tengrommel/awesomeProject/notice/patterns/structural/readme.md

 ## Composite design pattern

 The Composite design pattern favors composition(commonly defined as a has a relationship) over inheritance(an is a relationship).

+## Adapter design pattern

+- Using an incompatible interface with an Adapter object